 Unlock User or Schema In Oracle Database Using ALTER USER statement.

-Users that are also known as schemas are required to work with your database.
-They let you connect with your database and access the stored data.
+Users that are also known as schemas are required when you work with your database.
+They let you connect with the database and access the stored data.

 Types of Schema/Users In oracle Database